MichaelStedman/HelloWorldC/README.md

 Because it was only three lines of macro to get started.
 I didn't know enough C to get started with a more comprehensive unit testing framework.
 Perhaps that will be the focus of a future C project.

 #### Why write a bunch of string handling functions?
-a.
-The standard string functions in C are so dangerous!
-No wonder there are so many exploits.<br/>
+1. The standard string functions in C are so dangerous!
+No wonder there are so many exploits.
-b.
-Didn't have any betters ideas about what to write.
+2. Didn't have any betters ideas about what to write.